opengeo-tech/OpenValleyMap/README.md

 # OpenValleyMap

-The open geospatial database of boundaries and the toponymy of all the valleys of the Alps
+The open geospatial database of boundaries and the toponymy of all the valleys in the Alps.

 ## Algorithms